 - One of the best sources of a type of antioxidants and phytoestrogens called lignans.

-- A good source of important minerals and vitamins.
+- A good source of essential minerals and vitamins.

 2. Chia Seeds

-- Like flaxseeds, it’s also an excellent source of alpha-linoleic acid.
+- Like flaxseeds, it’s also an excellent source of alpha-linolenic acid.

 - Rich in dietary fibers.

-- Provides a considerable amount of plan-based protein.
+- Provides a considerable amount of plant-based protein.

 - Contains antioxidants, such as flavonoids and polyphenols.